Complementarity of direct detection experiments in search of light Dark Matter: Theory

 \subsection{Migdal}

 For lower mass WIMPs, fewer NR energies exceed the energy threshold.
 However, low-energy recoil interactions may be detected through the so-called Migdal effect.
 Although it is usually assumed that the electrons after an NR interaction always accompany the nucleus, it actually takes some time for the electrons to catch up, resulting in ionization and excitation of the recoil atom~\citep{Ibe_migdal}.
 These effects can lead to detectable energy deposits in a detector similar to the energy depositions caused by ERs.
-The differential rate for Migdal-induced signals combines the standard NR recoil energy distribution with the electronic band structure of the target atoms.
+The differential recoil rates are calculated for several materials assuming isolated atoms in Ref.~\cite{Ibe_migdal}.
+For semiconductors, the calculation of the Migdal-induced rates needs to go beyond this isolated atom approximation as was done in Ref.~\citep{Knapen:2020aky}.